Copernicus Center

-The Copernicus Center (formerly Gateway Theatre) is a 1,852-seat former movie palace that is now part of the Copernicus Center in the Jefferson Park community area of Chicago in Cook County, Illinois, United States.
+The Copernicus Center (formerly Gateway Theater) is a 1,852-seat former movie palace in the Jefferson Park community area of Chicago in Cook County, Illinois, United States.
 The Copernicus Center is located at 5216 W. Lawrence Avenue.

+Gateway Theater

-The former Gateway Theater was designed by architect Mason Rapp of the prestigious firm of Rapp and Rapp, famous for their design of deluxe theaters not only in Chicago (Chicago, Oriental, and Palace Theatres) but throughout the United States.
+The former Gateway Theater was designed by architect Mason Rapp of the firm Rapp and Rapp, known for their design of deluxe theaters not only in Chicago (Chicago, Oriental, and Palace Theatres) but throughout the United States.
 It is the architect's only surviving atmospheric theatre in Chicago.

-History

-June 27, 1930, was the opening day for Jefferson Park's new deluxe motion picture palace.
-Weeklong festivities in the area leading up to the opening were capped off by a gargantuan parade sponsored by area businesses.
-All the Chicago dailies covered the event, and in fact, the Chicago Herald-Examiner put forth a full-page spread proclaiming the new theater as "the most acoustically perfect theatre in the world."
+The Gateway Theater opened on June 27, 1930.
+The Gateway was one of the first theaters designed with acoustics in mind, featuring sound-absorbent plaster.
+The theater's name comes from Jefferson Park's nickname, "the Gateway to Chicago".

-The original Grand Hall and Grand Foyer ceilings and walls were designed and hand painted in a maze of connected Greek/Roman scenes of Deities and custom patterns by noted Chicago artist Louis Grell (1887–1960).
+The original Grand Hall and Grand Foyer ceilings and walls were designed and hand painted with scenes from Greek and Roman mythology and custom patterns by noted Chicago artist Louis Grell (1887–1960).

-For over 50 years, the Gateway was the direct-from-the-Loop flagship theater for the Balaban and Katz movie theater chain.
+The Gateway was the flagship theater for the Balaban and Katz movie theater chain and opened on June 27, 1930.

+Copernicus Foundation

+The Copernicus Foundation (Fundacja Kopernikowska) is a 501(c)(3) not for profit organization.
+It was founded by Poles in Chicago in 1971 in order to raise funds towards raising a monument for the famous astronomer Nicolaus Copernicus to be set in front of the Adler Planetarium.
+After the Nicolaus Copernicus Monument's dedication at the 500th anniversary of Copernicus in 1973, the foundation decided to use leftover funds towards the purchase of a cultural and civic center for Chicago's Polish community.
+In 1979, the foundation purchased the Gateway Theater and began remodeling it into the Copernicus Center.

+In 2023, the Pickwick Theatre in Park Ridge, Illinois announced that it would be operated by the Copernicus Foundation.

+Copernicus Center

-In 1977, the search began for a permanent site to house a Polish Cultural Center in Chicago.
-In 1979, groundbreaking ceremonies took place at the old Gateway Theater Building located near Milwaukee and Lawrence avenues.
-Because the Gateway Theater's historical importance, the Foundation decided to preserve the theater itself while remodeling around it, dividing the original 40-foot entry lobby and constructing three floors of office, meeting room and classroom space for the Cultural Center.
+In 1979, groundbreaking ceremonies took place at the Gateway Theater.
+Because of the Gateway Theater's historical importance as the first theater built for "talkies", the Copernicus Foundation decided to preserve the theater itself while remodeling around it, dividing the original 40-foot entry lobby and constructing three floors of office, meeting room and classroom space for the cultural center.
 This first stage was completed in 1981.

-In 1985, the "Solidarity Tower", with its matching facade, was erected atop the building.
-The exterior of the building was modified to resemble the historic Royal Castle in Warsaw, Poland and seen by commuters driving along the Kennedy Expressway.
-That year the Copernicus Foundation took over the administration of the Gateway theatre and opened its doors to the Polish American and other ethnic communities, as well as Jefferson Park civic organizations which it has been serving until the present day.
+In 1985, the "Solidarity Tower", with its matching façade, was erected atop the building.
+The exterior of the building was modified to resemble the historic Royal Castle in Warsaw, Poland.
+That year the Copernicus Foundation took over the administration of the Gateway Theatre.

-In 1988, the Lake Shore Symphony Orchestra became the official orchestra-in-residence.
-The orchestra practices weekly and hosts concerts three times a year.
+In November 2014, then-president Barack Obama spoke about immigration reform and the Ferguson unrest at the Copernicus Center.

+In December 2015, Liberating a Continent: John Paul II and the Fall of Communism, narrated by Jim Caviezel and produced by the Knights of Columbus, premiered at the Copernicus Center.

+The Copernicus Center hosts ESL classes and meetings of the Jefferson Park Chamber of Commerce.